Endava/cats/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code doesn't introduce new code quality violations.
-Use [Sonarqube](https://www.sonarqube.org/) with the default profile
+Use [Sonarqube](https://www.sonarqube.org/) with the default profile.
 6. Issue that pull request!

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: